 10 Health Benefits of BlueberriesIt's hard to go wrong eating blueberries, even lots of them.
 But if you have concerns about health issues or certain prescriptions you might be taking, you should discuss your consumption of blueberries with your physician before making any significant changes to your diet.
 For instance, blueberries also contain a large amount of vitamin K, which can affect blood clotting, a concern for people using blood thinners such as warfarin, per medicalnewstoday.com.
 That said, here are 10 potential health benefits associated with blueberries:

-- Manage diabetes.
+- Blood sugar management.
 The natural fruit sugars assist in balancing your blood sugar without spiking it, per facty.com.
-Also, the anthocyanins in blueberries assist with your body’s glucose metabolism and insulin sensitivity.
+Also, the anthocyanins in blueberries assist with your body's glucose metabolism and insulin sensitivity.